How to Optimize Mobile App for a Better Performance

 #2.
 Many bugs

 When the app was approved by the App Store and Google Play — it seems the task is complete.
 However, a business observes that the number of refusals exceeds the number of downloads.
-Users complain about bugs that were not mentioned before.
+Users complain about bugs in your software that were not mentioned before.

 Solution: App testing and bug fix